Don’t take marketing skills for granted: they’re precious and need investment

 - Are we paying attention to social media engagement and sentiment?

-For marketers to confidently and meaningfully take on a more strategic role they need to ask for and embrace the responsibility of managing event brands.
+For B2B comunity marketers to confidently and meaningfully take on a more strategic role they need to ask for and embrace the responsibility of managing B2B community brands.

 As Jeff Bezos, the famous founder of Amazon once said, “Your brand is what other people say about you when you’re not in the room”.
 It is up to marketers to know what those ‘other people’ (the customers!) are saying and ensure the business takes notice too!